gregoresnanos/booking-api/README.md

 BOOKING API

-This project is an booking application.
+This project is a booking application.
 I will try to solve the double booking problem and make it safe for this kind of race condition.

 The stack
 PHP 8.3, Laravel 11, MySQL 8